JeffHughes/BrowserBasedLESS/README.md

 <button class="btn btn-primary" style="display: block; margin: 5px">Normal Button</button>
 ```

-with a couple lines of JQuery magic?

-Allowing the functionalty ultimately results in reduced code.
+No pre-processors.

 ###Libarary Features
 - Allow CSS classes to "bbless" (suedo-inherit) other classes
 - Validate site-specific CSS usage with meaningful errors

 ####BBlessed items
 BBlessed items are selectors that are "BBlessed" with the classes of other selectors.
 It works a lot like inheritence.
-But, it's not really inheritence, we're just adding classes using our own keywords for clarity.
+But, it's not really inheritence, we're just adding classes (using our own keywords for clarity).  *Selectors can have multiple "bblessings".*

 ```